DasParijat/Ringtail-DE/README.md

 			<li>(General)
 			Set up Windows and Web export presets, alongside creating an icon for the game, also got rid of all addons (Wasn't being used but was still in the project folder)</li>
+			<li>(Fonts)
+			Manually added Bahnschrift font into project, applied it to all labels that relied on the system font version of it</li>
 			<li>(Base Player)
 			Minor tweak on how power audio volume is calculated</li>
 			<li>(Explosion)